red-green-coding/red-green-coding.github.io/_drafts/reuse-object-mapper.md

 To validate our claims, we created a small benchmark.

 # Benchmarks
-The benchmarks haven been run on a 2021 MacBook Pro using Java Microbenchmark Harness ([JMH](https://github.com/openjdk/jmh)).
+The benchmarks have been run on a 2021 MacBook Pro using Java Microbenchmark Harness ([JMH](https://github.com/openjdk/jmh)).
 They are meant to provide a basic understanding of the performance disparities between reusing the ObjectMapper and generating a new instance for each call.
 The absolute numbers are less important, and we will concentrate on the relative differences.
-The benchmarks employ a relatively modest payload and do not take full advantage of the extensive Jackson features available for customizing the serialization process.
+The benchmarks employ a relatively simple payload and do not use Jackson's extensive feature set.
 We anticipate the performance gap to be even more pronounced in real-world situations.

 We use the following payload with corresponding classes in Java: